dreger/audaciousfox.net/content/masthead.md

 I aim to write so you don't need to skim.
 Rigorous editing is a cornerstone of this website, and I keep an [in-house style guide](/projects/style-guide), which you’re welcome to read and remix.

 Headlines and body copy are set in [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co.
-Previously typefaces: [Concourse](http://practicaltypography.com/concourse.html) and [Charter](http://practicaltypography.com/charter.html).
+Previous typefaces: [Concourse](http://practicaltypography.com/concourse.html) and [Charter](http://practicaltypography.com/charter.html).

 This site is hosted on [DigitalOcean](https://www.digitalocean.com), and the domain is registered through [Hover](http://hover.com).
 They've both been great, and I highly recommend their services.